regmtait/regmtait.co.uk/_posts/2016-07-28-ee-to-jekyll.md

 </ul>
 ```

-It's a trivial example (and who loves carousels in 2016?), but shows that Jekyll can replace CMS custom fields, right out the box.
+So it's a trivial example (and who loves carousels in 2016?), but shows that Jekyll can replace CMS custom fields, right out the box.

 For my homepage tweet, I used [Jason Mayes' Javascript only Twitter fetcher](http://www.jasonmayes.com/projects/twitterApi/).